stackery/php-lambda-layer/README.md

 #### Configuration Files
 There are three locations where PHP configuration may be located:

-* Files in layer code packages located under /etc/php-7.1.d/
+* Files in layer code packages located under /etc/php-<PHP_VERSION>.d/
-* Files in function code package located under /php-7.1.d/
+* Files in function code package located under /php-<PHP_VERSION>.d/
 * php.ini located at the root of the function code package

+Replace <PHP_VERSION> with 7.1, 7.2, or 7.3 according to your preferred runtime.

 ##### Extensions
-The following extensions are built into the layer and available in /opt/lib/php/7.1/modules:
+The following extensions are built into the layer and available in /opt/lib/php/7.1/modules (PHP 7.1) or /opt/lib/php/modules (PHP 7.2/7.3):

 ```
 bz2.so